NURSING 1009 - Pharmacology for Nursing I

 ASSESSMENT 3: Mid semester test

-Mid semester test: a combination of MCQ and SAQ (short answer questions) conducted before mid-semester break to give formative feedback.
-The MCQ will confirm the retention of particular aspects of pharmacology while the SAQ will encourage students to consider extended application of pharmacology concepts to ‘real’ life clinical situations.
+Mid semester test, online: Conducted in the middle of the course to give feedback.
+This test will confirm the retention of particular aspects of pharmacology and will encourage students to consider extended application of pharmacology concepts to ‘real’ life clinical situations.

-End of semester exam: a combination of MCQ and SAQ (short answer questions) to assess a range of semester content.
+End of semester exam, Will assess a range of semester content.

 SubmissionAll online assignments will be completed using the MyUni quiz portal links during the specified times.
 No additional submission is required.